Non-existence of (76,30,8,14) strongly regular graph: Reduction to or -coclique or as a subgraph

-{\bf Case 2. $G_2$ has a triangle $G_3$.} There will be several subcases depending on how $G_0$ is connected with $G_3$.
-For each vertex in $G_0$, we consider the number of its neighbors in $G_3$, and record the resulting $4$-tuple in descending order.
-We classify the subcases using such $4$-tuples.
-As $G_3\subset G_2$, each vertex of $G_3$ is connected to exactly two vertices of $G_0$, so the sum of the entries of such $4$-tuples is always $6$, and each entry does not exceed $3$.
-We consider the cases in the reverse lexicographical order.
+{\bf Case 2. $G_2$ has a triangle $G_3$.} There will be several subcases depending on the edge structure between $G_0$ and $G_3$.
+For each vertex in $G_0$, consider the number of its neighbors in $G_3$, and record the resulting $4$-tuple in descending order.
+The sum of all entries of such a $4$-tuple is always $6$, and each entry does not exceed $3$.
+We consider the cases in the reverse lexicographical order of the corresponding $4$-tuples.

-The subcase $(3,3,0,0)$ is impossible due to Corollary~\ref{noK5} as the two vertices that have three neighbors in $G_3$ would form a $K_5$ subgraph together with $G_3$.
-Similarly, $(3,2,1,0)$ is impossible due to Proposition~\ref{noK5edge} as we can find a $\Kfive$ as a subgraph.

-All of the remaining subcases begin with application of Lemma~\ref{freq} for a certain $H$, either for $H=G_0\cup G_3$ or for a closely related graph.
-We will use the notations of that Lemma, in particular, $(d_j)_{j\ge 0}$ is the sequence of frequencies of degrees in the subgraph $H$ and $(b_j)_{j\ge 0}$ is the sequence of frequencies of numbers of neighbors from $H$ for the vertices in $G\setminus H$.